EinS4ckZwiebeln/IcarusAdvancedAnticheat/docs/CONTRIBUTING.md

 npm run build
 ```

-_Continuously watch the project for changes and rebuild as necessary (recommended)._
+_To continuously watch the project for changes and rebuild as necessary (recommended)._

 ```bash
 npm run watch